 Keeping the flag flying high for wildly unconventional Christmases is the dreaded Krampus – Austria’s terrifying anti-Santa.
 Legend has it that this long-horned, hell-dwelling devil was given the task of punishing kids who had not endeared themselves enough to make Santa’s ‘nice’ list.
 The Krampus would administer several lashings with birch twigs to mischievous children before taking them down to fiery hell in baskets where further punishment awaited.

 The idea of the anti-Santa is a pagan one and finds itself all over central Europe, with alternative incarnations coming out at Christmas to mortify children in nightmarish parades around Italy, Germany and the Netherlands.
-The Krampus has made its way quite effectively into American pop culture in recent years, but you can see where it all began in rural Austria on our Austrian Riviera Walk, where you’ll discover quaint, unassuming villages hiding this nefarious superstition.
+The Krampus has made its way quite effectively into American pop culture in recent years, but you can see where it all began in rural Austria, where you’ll discover quaint, unassuming villages hiding this nefarious superstition.

 If you were planning a Christmas break to the beautiful snowy hills of Japan this year, you may have to do it fuelled on something other than fried chicken.
 With less than one percent of the country identifying as Christian, KFC have managed to monopolise the market of a country where fried chicken is much more of a luxury food than turkey.